ec-europa/europa-component-library/src/website/src/pages/ec/harmonised-templates/pages/campaign/docs/usage.md

 - short-term & ad-hoc campaigns
 - limited to one specific topic
-- campaigns that don't require a heavy amount of content – e.g. image driven campaigns
+- campaigns that don't require a heavy amount of content – e.g. image-driven campaigns
 - campaigns that convey brief facts, figures and testimonials
 - basic campaigns

 ## Basic features

 You don't need to use all the listed components.
-You can choose fromhe below, depending on the user's need.
+You can choose from below, depending on the user's needs.

-- Text
 - Page banner (smaller, for promotional or homepage use only)
 - Hero (bigger, for promotional use only)
 - Testimonials/blockquotes
 - Media container
 - Gallery
-- Events
-- News
 - Social media sharing

 ## Campaign minisite